 Is There a Statute of Limitations for Wrongful Death Claims?

 In the state of Illinois, the time limit for filing a wrongful death lawsuit is generally set at two years from the date of the individual’s passing.
-However, in instances involving violent and intentional actions, this period may be extended to five years.
+However, in instances involving violent or intentional actions, this period may be extended to five years.

 Who Can File a Wrongful Death Lawsuit in Illinois?